keshav11/FolderSync/README.md

 [![Build Status](https://travis-ci.org/keshav11/FolderSync.svg?branch=master)](https://travis-ci.org/keshav11/FolderSync)
 # FolderSync

-Folder Sync is service written in Java that syncs contents of folders configured by the user.
+FolderSync is a service written in java that keeps the contents of folders in sync birectionally.
+The user can provide any number of folders to be kept in sync while starting the service and FolderSync would keep them in sync.
+FolderSync currently only supports syncing of regular files and not folders.
 ## Running FolderSync
 Use the following steps to clone and run FolderSync